 Each app that you have made available either on the App Store or via TestFlight that uses any sort of encryption requires its own row.

-5D002 (Update: the handy flowcharts on this post show that this is probably the classification that should be used.) declares the product to only use encryption that is exempt from further scrutiny, and the
+Update: the handy flowcharts on this post show that this is probably the classification that should be used.
+I now think the original classification is correct.) declares the product to only use encryption that is exempt from further scrutiny, and the

 MMKT declares product to be a mass market product.
 See this page on the BIS website for more information (Update: Seems this page has now been removed.
 Try the FAQ for more information).